holajoa/FocusTime/README.md

 # Daily Work Time Tracker

-A simple application to monitor and visualise your daily work hours.
+A simple desktop application to monitor and visualise your daily work hours.

 ## Who Is This For?